Non-Hodgkin Lymphoma (NHL) in Children

 There are different types of NHL in

 children.
 But most tend to grow quickly.
-Your child's care team may order different
+Your child's treatment team may order different

 tests based on what type of lymphoma is found.
-Treatment options also depend on the
+Treatment choices also depend on the

 specific type of lymphoma.